 Understand State & Local Taxes: Given that every state and municipality is different, this can get a little tricky.
 Here are a few things to consider:

 - Find out what your state income tax rates are.
 These can vary tremendously.
-For example, Pennsylvania has a flat state income tax rate of 3.07% in 2020 while New Jersey has a scale starting at 1.4% and getting as high as 10.75%!
+For example, Pennsylvania has a flat state income tax rate of 3.07% while New Jersey has a scale starting at 1.4% and getting as high as 10.75%!
 If you are someone who has the flexibility to live in any state you want, you may want to use this information to help you make a financially responsible decision.

 Step 2: Reduce Taxes From Investments

 Let’s assume you have maxed out all of your retirement account contributions and have chosen to start investing in a taxable brokerage account.
 What can you do to reduce your annual tax burden as it relates to this account?